borntofrappe/learning-d3/Parallel Sets/README.md

-# World Cup Stages

-Highlight national football teams competing in the world cup, specifically which phase each team reached throughout the multiple editions.
+# Parallel sets

+Create a visualization similar to [parallel sets](https://datavizproject.com/data-type/parallel-sets/)

+## Data

+Table results from the Six Nations competition, starting from the year 2000 with the incorporation of Italy.

 ## Sankey ribbons

-The goal is to ultimately map countries with a visualization similar to [parallel sets](https://datavizproject.com/data-type/parallel-sets/).
+The goal is to ultimately map countries with a visualization similar to a sankey diagram.

 Use `d3.sankey` to position an array of nodes.
 To force a specific order sort the nodes specifically.